Treatment Effects with Targeting Instruments: Introduction

+To show the value of our approach, we apply it to the reanalysis of Head Start by \cite{kline2016}.
+We confirm the importance of taking into consideration alternative preschools when evaluating Head Start.
+Unlike \citet{kline2016}, we do not rely on parametric selection models.
+Under a plausible positive selection assumption, our estimates suggest that the large difference between complier groups that they find can only be rationalized under {\em negative\/} selection into Head Start.
+As a by-product, we provide an upper bound on the welfare effect of expanding access to Head Start.
+Interestingly, the estimated upper bound turns out to be lower than the point estimate of \cite{kline2016}; and it yields a lower marginal value for public funds used in expanding access to Head Start.

-The remainder of the paper is organized as follows. \Cref{sec:model:unfilter} defines our framework and introduces filtered and unfiltered treatments.
-In \Cref{sec:iden:unfiltered}, we study identification in the unfiltered treatment model.
-We define the concepts of targeting, one-to-one targeting, and strict targeting; we derive their implications for the identification of the probabilities, the counterfactual averages, and the treatment effects of various complier groups. \Cref{sec:model:filter} turns to filtered models.
-We obtain new identification results in several leading classes of applications.
-Finally, we present estimation results for the two aforementioned empirical studies in \Cref{sec:empirical:examples}.
+The paper is organized as follows. \Cref{sec:model} defines our framework.
+In \Cref{sec:targeting}, we define and discuss the concepts of targeting, one-to-one targeting, and strict targeting.
+Section~\ref{sec:identif} derives their implications for the identification of population shares, counterfactual averages, and the effects of the treatments on various complier groups; it also defines and illustrates positive selection.
+Finally, we present estimation results for Head Start in \Cref{sec:empirical}.
 The Appendices contain the proofs of all propositions and lemmata, along with some additional material.